svenjarene-team/blog/content/english/_index.md

   - title: "Svenja's Journey"
     image: "/images/svenja.png"
-    content: "Svenja is pursuing Business Informatics at HTW Berlin, combining business knowledge with technical expertise."
+    content: "My journey in Business Informatics at HTW Berlin involves merging business acumen with technical skills."
     bulletpoints:
       - "Completed a web development bootcamp at Code Academy."
       - "Fluent in German and English, learning Spanish and Arabic."
-      - "Proficient in technologies such as Git, GitHub, and React."
+      - "Learning technologies such as Git, GitHub, and React."
       - "Passionate about learning new languages and cultures."
     button:
       enable: true